 - Tesla offers carpet and rubber sets, made with high-quality materials, but only in black

-- Lloyds – They offer a huge range of colors, sizes, and types and offer Tesla specific mats for the cabin, frunk, and rear cargo areas.
+- Lloyds – They offer a huge range of colors, sizes, and types and offer Tesla-specific mats for the cabin, frunk, and rear cargo areas.
 Color choices differ depending on the Lloyds mat type you order.
 The Lux, at 48 oz, and Ultimat at 32 oz, appear to be the most popular styles – the Lux being the more plush and expensive.
 Lloyds mats are custom ordered through many online and direct retailers.
-Model S users report to match the black carpet, that the Black default seems to be the best color match in the Ultimat series, and Ebony for the Lux series.
+Model S users report matching the black carpet, that the Black default seems to be the best color match in the Ultimat series, and Ebony for the Lux series.

 To match Tan leather seats in older cars, we put 6 samples against the center armrests of a Dec-2016 built car.
 We used the direct sun, but two different angles and turned the samples around in the bottom set, which changes the shading.
 Overall, the Sand and Java were a close match depending on the angle, We actually liked Beige a bit better being a touch darker.
 The Tan also looked good if you want an even darker carpet – maybe to hide dirt.
 It looks better in person than the photo shows.
 Sand and M Parchment were the lightest of the choices.
 We didn’t like Bamboo as it was clearly yellowish in some angles.

 If you want to match the Grey leather seats (discontinued at Tesla), for Ultimat, 137 Euro Gray, and 140 Gray are good matches.
 If you want a darker non-black, 188 Flint II is a good choice.
-Here are all three next to the grey leather arm-rests in daylight in a Jan-2013 built car.
+Here are all three next to the grey leather armrests in daylight in a January 2013 built car.
 I had a hard time deciding between these three greys, as they all look good, but ultimately went with Euro Grey.
 The Flint II, while not a match for the grey leather, is a really good in-between for the existing black carpeting and the grey leather upholstery.